 You can place you Hue Bloom or Iris in or out of sight, as it will blend seamlessly with your interiors.
 Because they are a mains outlet product, you can easily move them around your home and place it wherever a power point socket is available.
 You will be up and running in no time after adding the Bloom and Iris to your current Zigbee network.
 The Philips Hue app will help you add in your new Bloom table Lamp with ease.
 Being able to choose from over 16 million colors to match your lamp to the moment will make your night complete.

 Being able to turn down the brightness and blend soft colors for a smooth light effect across your room is what the Hue Bloom does best.
-You can even use your favourite picture from your phone or tablet to generate the perfect color scene for a special occasion.
-Imagine being able to go back in time and recreate those moments by setting your room color to the same color as the photos and tuning the lights accordingly.
+You can even use your favorite picture from your phone or tablet to generate the perfect color scene for a special occasion.
+Imagine being able to go back in time and recreate those moments by setting your room color to the same color as the photos and turning the lights accordingly.

 Seasonal Affective Disorder (SAD)